Z3NTL3/cursed-objects/README.md

 # Cursed Objects
-This script got it's name from **Jujuts Kaisen**, yet I do not know why I did so.
+This script got it's name from **Jujutsu Kaisen**, yet I do not know why I did so.

 ### Proofs
 ``Single machine 1 GBPS and public proxies``